Alcaro/GitBSLR/README.md

 4. Run GitBSLR's test suite, with 'make test'; GitBSLR makes many guesses about implementation details of Git and libc, and may yield subtle breakage or security holes if it guesses wrong
 5. Add a wrapper script in your PATH that sets LD_PRELOAD=/path/to/gitbslr.so, then execs the real Git

-install.sh will do steps 3 and 5 for you, but not 1, 2 or 4.
+install.sh will do steps 3 to 5 for you, but not 1 or 2.

 Configuration: GitBSLR obeys a few environment variables, which can be set per-invocation, or permanently in the wrapper script:
 - GITBSLR_DEBUG
 If set, GitBSLR prints everything it does.
-If not, GitBSLR emits output only if it's unable to continue (Git trying to create symlinks to outside the repo, bad GitBSLR configuration, or a GitBSLR bug).
+If not, GitBSLR emits output only if it's unable to continue (for example Git trying to create symlinks to outside the repo, bad GitBSLR configuration, or a GitBSLR bug).
 - GITBSLR_FOLLOW
 A colon-separated list of paths, as seen by Git, optionally prefixed with the absolute path to the repo.
 'path/link' or 'path/link/' will cause 'path/link' to be inlined.
 If path/link is nonexistent, not a symlink, or is outside the repo, the entry will be silently ignored.